 Chicken with Squash, Turnips and Shiitakes

-Braising is a great way to cook chicken; the ingredients mingle, forming something more delicious than the sum of their parts.
+Braising chicken with vegetables and herbs is a great way of getting ingredients to mingle and form something more delicious than the sum of their parts.
 Here, squash, turnips and mushrooms add deep flavor to chicken thighs.
-Serve with rice or bread.
+Serve over brown rice to absorb the savory juices.

 - 2 Tbs. olive oil

 - 1 1/4 lb.
 (625 g) boneless, skinless chicken thighs

 - Salt and freshly ground pepper, to taste

 - 1 lb.
 (500 g) butternut squash, peeled, seeded and cut into